MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 - constants can be reused in other code
 - Xcode will allow us to quickly remember and fill in constants with autocomplete
-- the compiler will throw a error if we misspell an identifier
+- the compiler will throw an error if we misspell an identifier

 Pretty handy!
-Let's take look at the second way of handling stringly-typed code: enums!
+Let's take a look at the second way of handling stringly-typed code: enums!

 # Using Enums